- Home

 Regular UVLC Meetings late in the month of:

-For anyone (veteran or advocate) who wishes to get involved, you may contact anyone one of the officers or board members list below:
+For anyone (veteran or advocate) who wishes to get involved, you can contact anyone one of the officers or board members list below: